20jasper/JJPWRGEM/xtask/templates/bench.template.md

 ## parsing and stringification throughput

+Note that these are benches for String to AST and AST to String.
+As of 0.5.4, jjpwrgem skips AST creation for many operations for a ~50% speedup

-jjpwrgem consistently had the highest stringification speed for twitter.json and citg catalog and canada.json, but this was the most pronounced difference
+jjpwrgem consistently had the highest stringification speed for twitter.json and citg catalog and canada.json, but of course unless you are going from AST to String, the parsing speed holds it back

 ### ugly canada throughput